ericswpark/android_battery_check/README.md

 # Usage

-1. [Download the latest executable][latest-executable] from the "Releases" tab.
+1. Download the latest release from the "Releases" tab.
-2. Make sure `adb.exe` and `AdbWinApi.dll` is within the same directory as the executable (or, make sure they are in the PATH!)
+2. Make sure the `adb` utility is in your PATH.
 3. Enable USB debugging under Developer Options.
 4. Trust the computer if the dialog shows up on your phone.
 5. Run the executable in `cmd`.